 The FTP is a file system that allows you to send large documents that are too big to go through email.
 Sending documents through FTP can also help you save space in your inbox!

 Provide supplemental funding for investment entities that have been approved for the Federal New Markets Tax Credit (NMTC) program in order to direct more funding to Missouri projects.
 The NMTC program provides state and federal tax credits to investors that make investments into approved funds, which will make investments in eligible projects located in low income census tracks in Missouri.This program does not provide tax credits directly to businesses.

 The NTIA Broadband Infrastructure Program selection process was launched on Monday, June 28, 2021.
 The focus of this grant program is to provide federal resources that help providers invest in building high-quality broadband infrastructure in unserved areas.
-The State of Missouri will serve as a covered partnership and will submit one application that includes multiple project areas across the state to NTIA.
-Applications are due to the Missouri Department of Economic Development by noon on July 26.
+The State of Missouri serves as a covered partnership and submitted one application that includes multiple project areas across the state to NTIA.
+Applications were due to the Missouri Department of Economic Development by noon on July 26.